sethvs/sthVault/docs/en-us/Get-sthVault.md

 New-sthVault -VaultName TheVault -PlainText $PlainText -SecureString $SecureString -Credential $Credential

-You can get the vault's content by using the `Get-sthVault` cmdlet.
+You can get the vault's content by using the `Get-sthVault` function.

 For example: